alezeng/alezeng.github.io/_posts/2021-09-06-data-collector-framework.markdown

  3. Store result

 # Design
-Make it as a standard framework, so people only needs to focus on the 2nd step which is the business logic part.
-Without it, people spend a lot time on how to run it in parallel with appopriate timeout handling, and store the data to a data store for easy usage, either display on a webpage or get by an API.
+Make it as a standard framework, so people only need to focus on the 2nd step which is the business logic part.
+Without it, people spend a lot of time on how to run it in parallel with appropriate timeout handling and store the data to a data store for easy usage, either display on a webpage or get by an API.
  1. Create a scheduler.
-In our case, we use python package apscheduler.
-It can be scheduled a job like cron or every X seconds.
-Also we let it check & reload config every 1 minute.
+In our case, we use python package *apscheduler*.
+It can be scheduled a job like crontab or every X seconds.
+Also, we let it check & reload config every 1 minute.
  2. Let scheduler run the configured job using process/thread pool with a timeout based on config
  3. Have a default function to store the result as json to a data store.
-We can use mongo or mysql etc.
+We can use MongoDB or MySQL etc.
  4. Create a generic API to get the data from the data store
  5. Create a generic UI to display the current data, and history chart/trend if appliable

 We can also use this framework to make changes, store the execution result if you want.